 The Process of National Agreement in Costa Rica, called the "Consensus for a Shared Future" was convened by the President-elect in 1998 after elections that showed a high degree of ...Read more

-Consultation of indigenous peoples on the draft Law for the Autonomous Development of Indigenous Peoples
+Prior Consultation of indigenous peoples on the drafting of an Autonomous Development of Indigenous Peoples Bill

 The Commission for Social Affairs of the Legislative Assembly of Costa Rica initiated a process of prior consultation with the indigenous peoples in light of the processing of a draft ...Read more